U.S. military satellite launched after 15-year hold

-CAPE CANAVERAL, Fla., April 3 A U.S. military weather satellite, refurbished after more than a decade in storage, blasted off aboard an unmanned Atlas 5 rocket from Vandenberg Air Force Base in California on Thursday, a live webcast of the launch showed.
+CAPE CANAVERAL, Florida A U.S. military weather satellite, refurbished after more than a decade in storage, blasted off aboard an unmanned Atlas 5 rocket from Vandenberg Air Force Base in California on Thursday, a live webcast of the launch showed.

 The sleek, 191-foot-tall (58-meter) rocket, built by United Launch Alliance, lifted off at 10:46 a.m.
-EDT (1446 GMT) to put the Defense Meteorological Satellite Program or DMSP spacecraft into a 530-mile-high (853 km) orbit passing over Earth's poles.
+EDT to put the Defense Meteorological Satellite Program or DMSP spacecraft into a 530-mile-high orbit passing over Earth's poles.
 United Launch Alliance is a partnership of Lockheed Martin Corp and Boeing Co.

 The $518 million satellite, known as DMSP-19 and built by Lockheed Martin, joins six other operational DMSP satellites already in orbit.